 Maria "Catherine" (Younkin) May was born on July 28, 1798, the daughter of Jacob and Hannah (Nicola) Younkin Sr. Her father died when she was 13 years old.
 In December 1813, her uncle Frederick was assigned as her and her brother Samuel's legal guardian.

 Catherine was wedded to Leonard May (1795?-1889), son of Daniel and Elizabeth May.

-The Mays originally dwelled in Somerset County, where their son Silas is known to have been born in 1833, but later settled on a farm in Juniata Township in nearby Bedford County, PA.
+The Mays dwelled in Colerain Township, Bedford County in 1810-1824 when their eldest three sons were born, and later in Somerset County, where their son Silas was born in 1833.
+They later settled on a farm in Juniata Township in Bedford County.

 During the Civil War, five of their sons and one son-in-law served in the Union Army, with their youngest son Silas, who was underage, not taking part.

 When the federal census enumeration was made in 1860, the Mays dwelled on a farm in Juniata Township.
 In addition to children Samuel, Mark, Hiram and Silas, three-year-old Mary Mull also lived under their roof.
 Residing nearby were Leonard and Catherine’s sons John and Daniel and their families.

 They remained in Juniata during the decade of the 1860s and are shown there in the 1870 census.
 It appears that in 1870, all of the children had left the home except for their youngest, 20-year-old Silas.
 But also in the household were 13-year-old George Tipton and 13-year-old Mary Kellerman, presumed grandchildren.